RMS Niagara: 1941

 The Royal Australian Navy dismissed the idea of trying to salvage the gold.
-But the Bank of England offered a fee of £27,000 plus 2.5 percent of the value of any gold recovered.
+But the Bank of England offered a fee of £27,000 plus 2.5 per cent of the value of any gold recovered.
 A syndicate from Melbourne, Australia accepted the offer.
 Captain JP Williams, Captain J Herd and chief diver John Edwards Johnstone led the syndicate, which was called either the United Salvage Syndicate or United Salvage Proprietary Ltd.

 An engineer from Melbourne, David Isaacs, designed a diving chamber for the salvagers.
 A company in Castlemaine variously referred to as Thompson's Engineering and Pipe Co or Thompson's Foundry made the chamber in conditions of strict wartime secrecy.
 It is made of manganese bronze, has several small quartz glass portholes, is built to withstand pressure to a depth of 125 fathom and weighs three tonnes.
 It is cylindrical, with a bulbous top, and just big enough for one man to stand inside.